How to Make Hay and the Tools You Need

 Raking

-Hay usually needs to dry for three to five days, but the exact time depends on the weather and the quality of the hay.
-Generally, it’s ready when the surface of hay turns yellow.
-Once it’s dried, you should gather the hay into piles to prevent it from being blown away by the wind and to make it easier for baling.
+Hay usually takes 3 to 5 days to dry, but the exact time depends on the weather and the quality of the hay.
+Generally, when the surface of the hay turns yellow, it indicates that it is dry.
+After drying, you should use a hay rake to turn the hay over and rake it into loose windrows to prevent it from being blown away by the wind, while also further promoting drying and facilitating subsequent baling.

-If you want a machine that both rakes and spreads hay, you can choose the wheel rake or the rotary rake that I mentioned before.
+You will use a hay rake in this step.
+If you want a machine that can both rake and spread hay, you can choose the wheel rake or rotary rake I mentioned earlier.

-The wheel rake has a simple design structure and works with parallel wheels mounted on the machine’s axle.
-It creates long, straight, and fluffy hay rows.
-If your pasture is relatively flat and has a high yield, this is a good choice for you.
-Additionally, a wheel rake can also help remove unwanted plastic film from the soil.
+Wheel rakes have a simple structure and work through parallel wheels mounted on the machine’s axle.
+They are driven by friction from the ground wheels and require no power.
+They can form long, straight, and fluffy windrows of hay.
+If your pasture is relatively flat and has high yields, this is a good option.
+In addition, wheel rakes can also help remove unwanted plastic film from the soil.

-Rotary rakes can be divided into two types: tine rakes and spring tine rakes.
-In operation, the tine rake is driven by a power output shaft, while the spring tine rake uses centrifugal force from rotation to work.
-Rotary rakes gather hay in a loose, well-ventilated manner, providing even and clean raking with minimal pollution.
-Both the raking width and the width of the hay rows can be adjusted based on your needs.
+Rotary rakes can be divided into two types: tine rakes and spring-tine rakes.
+Tine rakes are driven by a power take-off shaft, while spring-tine rakes utilize centrifugal force generated by rotation.
+Rotary rakes collect hay in a loose, airy manner, achieving even and clean raking with minimal contamination.
+The raking width and the width of the hay rows can be adjusted according to your needs.

 Baling

-In the hay-making process, baling is very important, and a baler machine is essential.
+Once the forage grass has dried to a safe moisture level, you need to collect and store it quickly to prevent it from getting wet again.
+This is where a baler comes in handy.
+Baling is crucial in the haymaking process, and a baler is indispensable.
 A baler effectively compresses the hay, making it easier to handle.
-Neatly packed and tightly compressed hay saves storage space.
-Additionally, baling hay when its moisture level is right helps preserve its nutritional value as much as possible.
+Neatly and tightly baled hay saves storage space.
+Furthermore, baling the hay when its moisture content is optimal helps preserve its nutritional value as much as possible.

 Baler Machine